jonteal/jonteal/readme.md

 </div>

 ## About Me:
-I am a front end developer with Aetna Health - CVS, specializing in feature based engineering using React, Typescript, GraphQl, Contentful, MFEs, and Redux.
+I am a software engineer with Aetna Health - CVS, specializing in feature based engineering using React, Typescript, React Query, GraphQl, Contentful, Microfrontend architecture, and Redux.
 I absolutely love to code because it allows me the ability to create things as well as always be learning something new.

 - Full Stack Developer certificate from University of Denver
-- I’m currently learning NextJS
+- I’m currently learning AI
 - How to reach me: jonjackson.webdesign@gmail.com